easy-updates-manager/easy-updates-manager/readme.txt

 == Upgrade Notice ==

+= 6.4.0 =

+New wizard for new users of the plugin.
+Automatic updates are recommended by default.

 = 6.3.0 =

 Enhancement: new React-powered Dashboard to make configuring the plugin as intuitive and easy as possible

 = 6.2.11 =